 As a homeowner, you should make some careful evaluations as to the reason you are contemplating one home improvement project versus another.
 It’s also important to evaluate the reason for each potential project so that you know how to prioritize them.

 As a rule, projects that address and fix things like safety concerns, building code issues, or necessary structural upgrades or improvements with the home should take first priority.
-After home improvements of these types are taken care of, others that address convenience and aesthetics can be considered.
+After home improvements of these types are taken care of, others that are more aligned with home renovation trends that address convenience and aesthetics can be considered.

 2. Balance Wants vs Needs